cakephp/docs/en/orm/associations.rst

 - **sort**: an array of find() compatible order clauses.
 - **dependent**: When the dependent key is set to ``false``, and an entity is deleted, the data of the join table will not be deleted.
-- **through**: Allows you to provide a either the name of the Table instance you want used on the join table, or the instance itself.
+- **through**: Allows you to provide either the name of the Table instance you want used on the join table, or the instance itself.
 This makes customizing the join table keys possible, and allows you to customize the behavior of the pivot table.